 Powering the device is a quad-core processor, which includes two 1.8GHz cores and two 1.4 GHz cores that work with 2GB of memory.
 When it comes to benchmarking you will see that you won’t be playing any console games.
 In Geekbench 3 the Kindle Fire HD 10 got a single-core score of 1453 and a multi-core score of 2922.
 In 3DMark with a score 494.
 So what about real-world performance?

 All of the Apps that are found in Amazon’s App Store play reasonably well.
 I was able to play EA’s Real Racing which performed way better than expected with little to no hiccups.
 Skyping was ok, definitely not the best experience but worked.
 The best use of this tablet is streaming content.
 Most TV providers and streaming services offer apps for the Kindle.
 When streaming content for a long period of time I strongly recommend that you get some external speaker or headphones, take advantage of the headphone jack.
 The speakers are no good, they are quiet, very flat, and just overall not good to listen to.

-Not To Comapre With an iPad
+Not To Compare With an iPad

 Going back to the original question, when you think of a tablet what’s the first thing that comes to mind? iPad?
 Microsoft Surface?
 But none of these devices seem to fairly compare with the Kindle.
 Each of these devices includes desktop or at least laptop class components.
 The Kindle, as you can see, is not a replacement for your desktop or laptop like the Surface and iPad are advertised.
 There is no Google Docs or Microsoft Word and no Adobe Photoshop.
 The Kindle is a streaming device.
-It’s a super cheap tablet you can share with the family and watch Netflix, Hulu, or your cable subscription and to play some light games, or read a book.
+It’s a super-cheap tablet you can share with the family and watch Netflix, Hulu, or your cable subscription and play some light games, or read a book.
 Most importantly it’s your Amazon hub.